Glukar/Previous-Projects/README.md

 # Previous-Projects
-These are my previous project that i didn't track with GitHub.
+This is my previous project that i didn't track with GitHub.

 ##